On Teamwork, Diversity, and Making Everyone Around You Better

 If there’s one thing you take away from this piece, let it be this: water finds its own level, and no matter how many individual drops there are, it all rises (or falls) together.

-But, like anything else, I think that if you look at things with eye, there are lessons to be learned from all great adventure stories.
+But, like anything else, there are lessons to be learned from all great adventure stories.
 At the very least, they can tweak your memory and get you thinking differently about things you already knew, or perhaps add a new layer to your understanding.

 The Avengers, like any team, is made up of a group of deeply flawed individuals.
 But it shows us that under the right set of circumstances, and with the right group of people around us, just about anyone can be better, and make those around them better.